mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 - EISF is now generated when performing a Single Fit, with a delta function, in the ConvFit interface.
 - :ref:`FlatPlatePaalmanPingsCorrection <algm-FlatPlatePaalmanPingsCorrection>` now supports `Direct` and `Indirect` modes.
 - Plot Current Preview is now an available option across all Indirect interfaces, where a mini-plot is shown within the interface.
+- :ref:`BASISReduction <algm-BASISReduction>` can save to NXSPE format.

 Dropped
 ~~~~~~~